preetiB1/Govt_Schemes_Agentic_AI/README.md

-Here is a comprehensive README.md for your GitHub repository.
-It covers the architecture, setup, usage, and features based on the code provided.

 🇮🇳 SchemeKhoj - Voice-Based AI Agent for Government Schemes SchemeKhoj is a voice-first, vernacular AI agent designed to help Indian users identify and apply for government welfare schemes in Hindi.
 Built as part of an AI/ML Design Assignment, this system bridges the digital divide by allowing users to interact naturally using their voice, overcoming language and literacy barriers.